-2.22.
+- 2.22.
 This Policy enables officers to grant and issue licences to drivers, vehicles and operators where the criteria of this Policy are fully met, under delegated authority.
-Any matters that fall outside of the Policy will be referred to a Sub-Committee of three trained Councillors from the Council's Licensing
+Any matters that fall outside of the Policy will be referred to a Sub-Committee of three trained Councillors from the Council's Licensing Committee12.
+All decisions will be taken with reference to the following, and any new version of them; -

+- applicable law,

+- this policy

+- DfT Standards

-&lt;sup>11 Town Police Clauses Act 1847, Local Government Miscellaneous Provisions Act 1976,
+11 Town Police Clauses Act 1847, Local Government Miscellaneous Provisions Act 1976,